gvellut/jncep/README.md

 ### CSS

-The default CSS used by the tool and embedded in the generated EPUB files can be found (in the repository)[https://raw.githubusercontent.com/gvellut/jncep/master/jncep/res/style.css].
+The default CSS used by the tool and embedded in the generated EPUB files can be found [in the repository](https://raw.githubusercontent.com/gvellut/jncep/master/jncep/res/style.css).
 It is possible to download it and customize it.
 Then you can tell the `epub` command to use your own version by passing the `-t/--css` option with the path to your custom CSS as value.

 ### Environment variables